Charles Cajori

-Charles Florian Cajori (March 9, 1921—December 1, 2013) was an abstract expressionist painter who, through his drawing, painting and teaching, made a significant contribution to the New York School of artists that emerged in the 1950s.
+Charles Florian Cajori (March 9, 1921 – December 1, 2013) was an abstract expressionist painter who, through his drawing, painting and teaching, made a significant contribution to the New York School of artists that emerged in the 1950s.

 Early life

-Charles Cajori was born in Palo Alto, CA to Florian Cajori and Marion Huntington Haynes.
-They moved to Wayne, PA when Charles was one year old.
+Charles Cajori was born in Palo Alto, California, to Florian Cajori and Marion Huntington Haynes.
+They moved to Wayne, Pennsylvania, when Charles was one year old.
 Florian Cajori was a bio-chemist and taught in the medical school at the University of Pennsylvania.
 Marion was a pianist and educator who gave piano lessons and started a school inspired by John Dewey’s philosophy of inclusion and social reform.

-Cajori went to school on the Main Line in the western suburbs of Philadelphia before enrolling in Colorado Springs Art Center in 1939 and the Cleveland Art School from 1940-42.
+Cajori went to school on the Main Line in the western suburbs of Philadelphia before enrolling in Colorado Springs Art Center in 1939 and the Cleveland Art School from 1940 to 1942.
 He was drafted in 1942, and spent four years in the US Air Force.
 Upon his discharge, he went to Columbia University on the G.I.
 Bill and studied there with Jack Heliker.
 He attended the Skowhegan School of Painting & Sculpture of in the summers of 1947 and 1948.